smpetersgithub/PostgreSQL-Scripts/Migration to PostgreSQL Process.md

+## PostgreSQL Migration Process

-The first steps in the migration process is to gather and analyze the following information:
+The first step in the migration process is to gather and analyze the following information:

 | Step | Description | Overview |
 | ---- | ----------- | -------- |